 This type of crown is made up of a thin internal layer of metal, giving strength, on to which porcelain is reliably fused creating a natural looking crown.
 They can be used for front and back teeth and have an excellent performance history.

+Zirconia is a biocompatible white opaque material and is very strong.
+This type of crown requires the least tooth preparation for all the types of crowns that are available and is therefore the most conservative in nature.
+Due to the opaqueness, these crowns are limited to the back teeth and are ideal for those patients who grind or clench their teeth as they are extremely strong.
+They have an advantage over gold in that they are tooth coloured and can be stained for character.
 Zirconia crowns can also be overlaid with porcelain creating highly aesthetic crowns with strong substructures.
 These crowns require slightly more tooth preparation than zirconia alone but provide excellent aesthetics especially when the underlying tooth colour needs to be masked.
 They are ideal to mask front teeth which have died due to injury and gone grey in appearance.

 These dental crowns are made of strengthened porcelain and contain no metal making them the most aesthetic of crown choices.
 As they have no substructure, they are not as strong as gold, porcelain bonded to metal or zirconia crowns and are therefore slightly limited in their use (i.e. they more suited to your front teeth).

-Your experienced dentist will discuss with you the best option and you can choose what type of crown you would like.
+Following a thorough examination, your experienced dentist will discuss with you the best option and you can choose what type of crown you would like.

 Caring for Crowns